rvelozsalazar/Oct-4-Hackathon-2025-/README.md

-# CareLoop: AI + Human-in-the-Loop Health Assessment
+# MoM: AI + Human-in-the-Loop Health Assessment

-CareLoop is an interactive health assistant that lets patients report symptoms visually (by clicking body parts) and describe issues.
+MoM is an interactive health assistant that lets patients report symptoms visually (by clicking body parts) and describe issues.
 An AI agent analyzes the inputs, asks clarifying questions, and forms a preliminary hypothesis — which is always **validated by a human doctor** before being shared back with the patient.
 This ensures trust, safety, and effective use of AI in healthcare.

 ---